STEM Educator Symposium

 MakerSpaces: Creating a space for S.T.E.A.M. – Jodi L. Polk, Director Nevada Public Library – Are you looking for a way to incorporate more STEAM into your program?
 Are you limited on space or budget?
 Learn valuable tips and tricks to help you define physical spaces where MAKERS can explore STEAM-activities.
 This session will also highlight local resources that are available through your public library to help you build a STEAM tool kit.

-Kids & Coding – Kayce Amsden, Missouri 4-H Youth Program Associate – I will share what I have learned after a year of teaching kids how to code on Zoom.
+Kids & Coding with Scratch– Kayce Amsden, Missouri 4-H Youth Program Associate – I will share what I have learned after a year of teaching kids how to code on Zoom.
 We will discuss how a virtual classroom can be fun and interactive if the teacher creates an inviting and safe place to share ideas and coding creations.